 Of those who are able to work, 95% are in the labour force in some capacity.
 14% of the community are first-generation Canadians, people who have immigrated to Canada for better opportunities for their families.
 The average family has less than 3 kids and the average household is a family with children at home.

 Many of the residents here have lived for over 3 years, making this a fairly stable community where the inhabitants are content to settle down long-term.
 Property owners in Highwood are happy to hold on to investments as Highwood’s property values continue to rise.

 The Highwood Community Association is located at the centre of the neighbourhood.
 It exists to create a connection between the people who live here.
 The association hosts events like clean-up days and a parade of garage sales.
 It also hosts a communal Stampede Breakfast, sporting events, and various programs throughout the year.

-Highwood Elementary offers one of the only Mandarin immersion courses in the city for students from Kindergarten to Grade 4.
+Highwood School offers one of the only Mandarin immersion courses in the city for students from Kindergarten to Grade 4.
 King George School offers Kindergarten through to Grade 6 in French and currently ranks 365th in the province according to the Fraser Institute.
-Senior high students can attend John F Diefenbaker High School or St Francis High School in the Catholic school system.
+Senior high students can attend John G. Diefenbaker High School or St. Francis High School in the Catholic school system.

 See more Calgary Real Estate Market.

 MLS listings provided by Pillar 9™.
 Information Deemed Reliable But Not Guaranteed.
 The information provided by this website is for the personal, non-commercial use of consumers and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.

 Listing information last updated on July 24th, 2021 at 9:00pm CDT.